swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 .. image:: consent_tx.png

 In case of consent “Absent (awaiting)” at the time of transplantation, the Ethics Committee has approved the collection of full data from the time of transplantation.
-Therefore, all data can be collected.
+Therefore, **all data can be collected**.
 This includes patient history, Baseline data, transplantation data and any data in between transplantation and the time the consent gets signed.
 If the patient finally gives consent, all data collected will be kept and can be used for research.
 Samples and PSQ can be collected as soon as the consent is retrieved (see CASE n°1).

 .. image:: consent_absent_tx1.png